connorjs/tasks.how/README.md

 ### Common directory

 Contains all cross-cutting code that are **not owned by a single domain or experience**.
-Anything here is considered *infrastructure-level* or *shared dependency* code: reusable, versioned, and stable.
+Consider everything here as *infrastructure-level* or *shared dependency* code: reusable, versioned, and stable.

-Shared code follows these design principles.
+Common code follows these design principles.

-- Shared code **must never import from domains or experiences**.
+- Shared code MUST NOT import from domains or experiences.
 - Changes here ripple across the entire system: prefer explicit versioning.
 - Avoid “miscellaneous utils” - if something is only used in one place, keep it local.
 - Treat `/common` as the **foundation layer** for all other directories.